-- 11. How should the code address storage of Facial Recognition Data? - a.
+- 11. How should the code address storage of Facial Templates? - a.
 Should the code address retention periods?
-Should retention periods depend on the Subject's reasonable expectations regarding use and retention of the template? - b.
+Should retention periods depend on the individual's reasonable expectations regarding use and retention of the template? - b.
 Should the code define Secure Storage of Information?
-Should context matter and, if so, how?

-- 11A.
-How should the code address transmission of Facial Recognition Data? - a.
-Should the code address security of Facial Recognition Data in transmission and, if so, how? - b.
-Do recognized technical standards exist that pertain to transmission? - 12.
-Risk: Security: commercial facial recognition data could be subject to data breaches that result in sensitive biometrics being revealed to unauthorized entities; insufficient security procedures could result in biometric identity theft. - a.
-Which entities would be best situated to provide for security? - b.
+Should context matter and, if so, how? - 12.
+Risk: Commercial facial recognition data could be subject to data breaches that result in sensitive biometrics being revealed to unauthorized entities; insufficient security procedures could result in biometric identity theft. - a.
+What entities would be best situated to provide for security? - b.
 What data should be subject to security obligations in the code? - c.
 Most states currently have breach notification laws.
 Should the code impose additional data breach notification obligations (not otherwise subject to state law)? - d.
 Are there contexts in which the code should require encryption of Facial Recognition Data? - e.
-Should the code distinguish between unencrypted data and those that are Encrypted?
+Should the code distinguish between unencrypted Facial Templates and those that are encrypted?
 Could the code do so by establishing a "material risk of harm" threshold for notice, where a "material risk of harm" would arise when unencrypted templates are revealed to unauthorized entities?
-Would treating Encrypted data as not triggering a material risk of harm provide companies with appropriate incentives to design and implement robust security protections? - 13.
+Would treating encrypted templates as not triggering a material risk of harm provide companies with appropriate incentives to design and implement robust security protections? - 13.
 Risk: Commercial facial recognition technology could increase privacy and security risks for teens.
 What is the best way to account for a teen's age and level of understanding in developing a code and consent framework? - a.
 Should, and if so how, the code address the use of the technology when the individuals whose faces are being scanned are 13 to 18 years old?
 How would age be known?
 Should the code apply only when a Facial Template is created? - b.
-Facial recognition technology may increase the risk that teens may be subjected to predatory marketing or permanent profiling (e.g., for education, school admissions, credit, housing, employment, insurance, etc.) To what concrete risks or harms would minors be subjected through the use of facial recognition technology that they would not otherwise be subject to through other technologies or methods? - c.
+Facial recognition technology may increase the risk that teens may be subjected to predatory marketing or permanent profiling (e.g., for education, school admissions, credit, housing, employment, insurance, etc.) To what concrete risks or harms would minors be subjected through the use of facial recognition technology that they would not otherwise be subject to through other technologies or methods?

+c.
 How should the code account for imprecision in facial recognition technology's ability to distinguish ages (e.g., the technology may have trouble distinguishing between an 18 year old and a 16 year old, or between a 13 year old and a 12 year old).
 Should the code establish separate requirements or presumptions for companies whose primary audience is teens?
 Should companies determine age when a Facial Template is created, or when a Facial Template is linked to an identifier?
 Is there a way to make age determination without collecting more information?